mateomigoya/apple_project/README.md

 ###

 1. Find the number of stores in each country.
-***sql
+   '''sql

     select
 	country,
 	count(store_id) as total_stores
 from stores
 group by(1)
 order by(2) desc;
-***
+'''
-2. Calculate the total number of units sold by each store.
+3. Calculate the total number of units sold by each store.
-3. Identify how many sales occurred in December 2023.
+4. Identify how many sales occurred in December 2023.
-4. Determine how many stores have never had a warranty claim filed.
+5. Determine how many stores have never had a warranty claim filed.
-5. Calculate the percentage of warranty claims marked as "Warranty Void".
+6. Calculate the percentage of warranty claims marked as "Warranty Void".
-6. Identify which store had the highest total units sold in the last year.
+7. Identify which store had the highest total units sold in the last year.
-7. Count the number of unique products sold in the last year.
+8. Count the number of unique products sold in the last year.
-8. Find the average price of products in each category.
+9. Find the average price of products in each category.
-9. How many warranty claims were filed in 2020?
+10. How many warranty claims were filed in 2020?
-10. For each store, identify the best-selling day based on highest quantity sold.
+11. For each store, identify the best-selling day based on highest quantity sold.

 ### Medium to Hard (5 Questions)